 Taking Action at Home

-Since our founding in 1920, DAV has been responsible for the promotion of meaningful, reasonable and responsible public policy for wartime service-disabled veterans, their dependents and survivors.
-It has been an integral part of who we are and what we do from the start.
+Since our founding over 100 years ago, DAV has been responsible for the promotion of meaningful, reasonable and responsible public policy for wartime service-disabled veterans, their dependents and survivors.
+It has always been an integral part of who we are.

 To ensure we continue this fight on behalf of those who put everything on the line, we are dedicated to keeping political leaders informed of the challenges facing veterans and their families.
 Because of you, we can work toward our critical policy goals, which will help: